vandanrohatgi/Hackathon_solutions/Challenge1/README.md

 So this was an easy one.
 We have been given a LAMP application.
-It had SQL injectiona and XSS vulnerabilities.
+It had SQL injections and XSS vulnerabilities.

-For the SQL injections I just replaced old code with prepared statements.
+For the SQL injections I just replaced old MySQL queries with prepared statements.
 For XSS I used the htmlspecialchars() function.